 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.

-You can call us at (08) 9286 9900 to confirm our next available appointment at our Perth circumcision clinic location in the Cottesloe Central shopping centre in Peppermint Grove.
+You can call us at (08) 9286 9900 to confirm our next available appointment at our Perth circumcision clinic locations in Peppermint Grove, Alexander Heights, Success, and High Wycombe.

 Appointments are usually available quickly (within a day of two).
 We work hard to deliver quality care in a timely fashion.
 Our experienced medical team will exceed your expectations for quality of circumcision care.

 We focus on personalized and reliable care to ensure that parents and their son have a good circumcision experience.
 Over 50,000 circumcisions have been performed using our method over the last three decades.